 CANCELLED: Hamburg Philharmonic State Orchestra

 The concert programme of the Elbphilharmonie and the Laeiszhalle cannot go ahead as planned due to the impact of the coronavirus pandemic.
-This event has had to be cancelled – it will not be rescheduled on an alternative date.
-Under the following link you can request a refund of your ticket price or expressly forgo the refund in support of the cultural scene: Information on ticket refunds and waiving refunds for cancelled events
+You can find detailed information on ticket returns here: Information on ticket returns

 Philharmonisches Staatsorchester Hamburg